Roboy/ravestate/modules/ravestate_nlp/README.md

 @state(
-    cond=s("nlp:yesno:changed"),  # state reacts to a change in the 'yesno' property read="nlp:yesno",  # state is allowed to read the 'yesno' property write="rawio:out")  # state is allowed to write to the output chanel def postive_chicken(ctx: ContextWrapper):
+    cond=s("nlp:yesno:changed"),  # state reacts to a change in the 'yesno' property read="nlp:yesno",  # state is allowed to read the 'yesno' property write="rawio:out")  # state is allowed to write to the output property def postive_chicken(ctx: ContextWrapper):
     if ctx["nlp:yesno"] == "yes":
         ctx["rawio:out"] = "You seem to be a positive chicken!"